business loans background image

 Is it better to approach a bank directly or use a finance broker/advisor?

-• Explain the trade-offs between different offers
+• Compare the trade-offs between different offers

 Can I combine different types of funding for my business?

-• An overdraft for day-to-day fluctuations
+• An overdraft for short-term cash-flow swings

 • Asset finance for vehicles or equipment

-• A term loan for a bigger expansion project
+• A term loan for expansion

 Should I sign personal surety for a business loan?